andrew/ultimate-awesome/README.md

 - [awesome-wake-tests](https://github.com/ackee-blockchain/awesome-wake-tests) - A collection of awesome Wake tests including links to guides and more.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.
+- [awesome-sqlite](https://github.com/airsequel/awesome-sqlite) - A curated list of software, services, and resources for SQLite.
 - [awesome-docker](https://github.com/arch3rpro/awesome-docker) - A collection of Docker resources, including comprehensive tools and best practices for container management, monitoring, security, automation, etc.
 - [awesome-writing](https://github.com/armstrongl/awesome-writing) - 🕶 An awesome list of writing resources! .
 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.
+- [awesome-defi](https://github.com/awesomelistsio/awesome-defi) - A curated list of awesome resources, tools, protocols, analytics, and communities for Decentralized Finance (DeFi).
+This list covers everything from DeFi basics and protocols to wallets, analytics, and yield farming.
 - [Awesome-AI4DevSecOps](https://github.com/awsm-research/Awesome-AI4DevSecOps) - This repository offers a detailed taxonomy of existing AI-driven security solutions tailored for DevSecOps, highlighting the current research challenges and suggesting future directions for the field.
 It serves as a resource for researchers, developers, and security professionals interested in the intersection of AI and DevSecOps.
 - [awesome-startup-tools](https://github.com/bassemawhoob/awesome-startup-tools) - 🎉 Awesome list of 3rd party tools for startups.
 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).